Want to Improve Your Child's Problem Solving Skills?

 I’ve compiled this list of 8 creative activities to assist in developing those skills that are needed when she hits those frustrating preschooler obstacles.

-I believe in keeping things fun for the child and easy for mom, so every activity on the list is simple to set up and many require only your child’s own creativity!
+I believe in keeping things fun for the child and easy for mom, so these problem solving activities for preschoolers are simple to set up and many require only your child’s own creativity!

 For this activity, you’ll need some masking tape and a crumpled ball of paper.